rajneeshprakashhajela/API-Management/README.md

 4. Check JWT token, Validate Inbound Policy..

+<b>Quick Steps </b>
-Created 2 accounts A and B
+Created 2 accounts A and B <br/>
-Created a api that requires OCP key and validates JWT Created a product P for that API
+Created a api that requires OCP key and validates JWT<br/>
+Created a product P for that API<br/>
-Subscribed A to P
+Subscribed A to P<br/>
-Got a JWT using B's credential
+Got a JWT using B's credential<br/>
-B "stole" A's subscription Key
+B "stole" A's subscription Key<br/>
-B successfully consumed product P using his own JWT and A's subscription ke
+B successfully consumed product P using his own JWT and A's subscription ke<br/>